maxzheng/great-life-guide/README.md

 To be happy, just do what kids do best:

+1. **Sleep well** to rejuvenate, then you are naturally energized and happy.
+When you didn't sleep well, you are much more susceptible to accidents, illnesses, and negativities (e.g. sadness, anger, hate).
+To sleep well, exercise to exhaust your body during the day, meditate before bed to calm your mind, comfort yourself in a nice bed, and consistently do it at the same time to create a rhythm -- that's Emc² from the first letters.
+Don't get out of bed until you finish sleeping!

-1. **Let go of everything** to reduce burden and make space for happiness.
-Negativity will rot the core of your body and mind, such as hate, anger, stress, addiction, sadness, fear.
+2. **Let go of everything** to reduce burden and make space for happiness.
+Negativity will rot the core of your body and mind and affect everything you do, so let it go.
+External things (e.g. work projects, family issues) will prevent you from being fully happy, so let them go.
 Relax, breath, and then just let them all go.
 You will feel lighter and ready to be happy.
-If it's hard to let go or you feel sad without knowing why, then just move on.
+If it's hard to let go or you feel sad without knowing why, then go back to previous step or move onto next.

-2. **Enjoy the present** for transient joy.
+3. **Enjoy the present** for transient joy.
 Too often we get stuck thinking about the past or the future, and forget about the present, which is when happiness can be created.
 Don't think about what you don't have or could have, but appreciate and enjoy what you do have.
 Whatever you do, simply be present and enjoy it.

-3. **Rest well** to rejuvenate and be ready for more fun.
-When you are tired, you are much more susceptible to accident, illness, and negativity.
-To sleep well, exercise to exhaust your energy, meditate to be calm, make sure you are comfortable, and do it consistently.
-Then you are energized and naturally happy.

 4. **Nurture your drives with positivity** for lasting happiness.
 Identify the things that drive you, express them freely, and then encourage positively (e.g. praise, be thankful and loving, celebrate) and explicitly as